 5. Get in front of people

 So, you’ve figured out the kind of DJ you want to be, bought the proper gear, know how to use it, and found your unique flavor.
 All that’s left is to get out of your room and let others experience your hard work and energy!
 When you’re at events, try talking to fans, DJs, promoters, and venue staff to make yourself known.
-Print some business cards to legitimize your operation.
+Print some business cards to legitimize and promote your band.
 Get on social media, record some demos, and start small at friends’ houses and little clubs.
 The larger audiences might come, but not for some time.
 Right now is the time to gain experience, reach some new ears, and ultimately, have fun.

-These steps on how to become DJ are simple, though the journey itself is not.
+These steps on how to become a DJ are simple, though the journey itself is not.
 It takes time, money, and a lot of practice to get good at anything, especially DJing.
 You’ll make mistakes along the way.
 Don’t let this discourage you, though.
 Rather, see it as a new adventure.
 The more you learn, the more fun you’ll have, and the better you’ll get.
 You just have to start somewhere.